antonio-spano/engine/README.md

     -Pos(): needed to set the object's position.
 Arguments: float x, float y, float z.<br />
     -Render(): needed to render the actual object.
 This functions NEEDS to be called in 'Draw()'.<br />
 <br />
-Input: manages engine's input.<br />
+Input: manages the engine's input.<br />
   Methods:<br />
     -GetAxis(): (static) needed to get keyboard input and return a float between -1 and 1.
 Arguments: axis (enum Axis), float returnedAxis.
 Example: if the axis is 'Horizontal', the function will return the input if the keys 'a' or 'd' are pressed, meaning that 'a' is -1 and 'd' is 1, same for 'Vertical' axis.<br />
     <br />